Set up Package Manager

 Ready

-Once Package Manager is fully configured and ready, you are redirected to the product management page.
+Once Package Manager is fully configured and ready, Posit Team redirects you to the product management page.

 Package Manager management page